5 Days Journeying Through Kentucky Culture & History

 Now travel two hours southeast to Mammoth Cave.
 Most visitors know this is the longest cave system in the world, but few realize African Americans played a vital role in the development of cave tour routes and the visitor experience throughout the 19th and early 20th century.
 The first black guides were slaves, and the stories of the significant impacts they made are still shared on guided tours today.

-- Where to Play: Hidden River Cave, Kentucky Down Under, Lost River Cave, White Squirrel Brewery, National Corvette Museum, Beech Bend Park
+- Where to Play: Hidden River Cave, Kentucky Down Under, Lost River Cave, National Corvette Museum, Beech Bend Park

 - Where to Stay: The Kentucky Grand Hotel & Spa, Hyatt Place Bowling Green, Tru by Hilton, The Hotel SYNC

-- Where to Eat: Steamer Seafood, Home Café, Boyce General Store with the Pie Queen, The Bistro, Mariah’s
+- Where to Eat: Home Café, The Bistro

 Day 5: Russellville & Louisville